Blogging in Iran

 Following a crackdown on Iranian media beginning in 2000, many Iranians turned to weblogging to provide and find political news.
-The first Persian language blog is thought to have been created by Hossein Derakhshan, (in Canada), in 2001.
+The first Persian language blog is thought to have been created by Hossein Derakhshan in Canada in 2001.
 Derakhshan also provided readers with a simple instruction manual in Persian on how to start a blog.
-In 2004, a census of blogs around the world by the NITLE found 64,000 Persian language blogs.
-In that year the Islamic government also began to arrest and charge bloggers as political dissidents and by 2005 dozens of bloggers had been arrested.
+In 2004, a census of blogs around the world by NITLE found 64,000 Persian-language blogs.
+In that year, the Islamic government began to arrest and charge bloggers as political dissidents, and by 2005, dozens of bloggers had been arrested.

 History

-Early 2001 was the beginning of emergence of a blogging culture, which rapidly developed. the Iranian government, which had strict controls in place for the print media and had shut down as many as 100 print newspapers.
-Iran has been listed consistently as among the bottom countries in violation of freedom of the press by Reporters without Borders.
-Yet the internet provided a new means for widespread readership which was, up until 2004, was mostly unregulated, providing an outlet for mostly youth to express themselves freely.
-In 2009, due to the contentious nature of the presidential elections, and the rise of the green party movement, internet crackdowns have become far more strict.
-Despite 43% of the internet is using wordpress to create blogs to express their thoughts on the internet, the Iranian government strictly controls the internet making it tough for anyone to express their view online.
+In early 2001, the popularity of blogging had become extremely popular.
+The Iranian government had strict controls in place for print media and had shut down as many as a hundred print newspapers.
+Iran has been listed consistently among the bottom countries in violation of freedom of the press by Reporters Without Borders.
+Yet the internet provided a new means for widespread readership, which was, up until 2004, mostly unregulated, providing an outlet for mostly Iranian youth to express themselves freely.
+In 2009, due to the contentious nature of the presidential elections and the rise of the Green Party movement, there was a rise in internet censorship.
+Despite 43% of internet users predominantly using WordPress to create blogs, the Iranian government strictly controls the internet, making it difficult for users to access blogging websites.

-Nonetheless, as of 2009, according to the CIA world factbook, 8.214 million internet users in Iran, ranked 35th in the world.
+Nonetheless, as of 2009, according to the CIA World Factbook, 8.214 million internet users in Iran, ranked 35th in the world.
 Blogs range from updates on art and critiquing movies, to following injustices of political prisoners.
 Diasporic Persian and Iranian blogs have also become a trend as a means to be part of an international online community.
-Blogs may be used as a virtual means of social protest without assembly, such as when thousands of bloggers renamed their blogs Akbar Ganji for a week in 2005, in support of the arrested critic of the regime.
-Hossien Derakhshan, the unofficial "godfather" of the blogosphere, set his up in Canada in September 2001.
+Blogs may be used as a virtual form of social protest without physical assembly, such as when thousands of bloggers renamed their blogs Akbar Ganji for a week in 2005, in support of the critic of the regime who had gotten arrested that year.
+Hossien Derakhshan, the unofficial "godfather" of the blogosphere, set his blog up in Canada in September 2001.
 He was later arrested.
-In 2011, Iranian authorities executed more than 600 people and imprisoned more journalists and bloggers than any other country.
+In 2011, Iranian authorities executed more than six hundred people and imprisoned more journalists and bloggers than any other country.

 Scope

 The broad usage of weblogs in Iran was staggering.
-As of 2004, the NITLE (National Institute for Technology in Liberal Education)blog census found the number of blogs in Persian surpassed 64,000.
+As of 2004, the NITLE (National Institute for Technology in Liberal Education) blog census found the number of blogs in Persian surpassed 64,000.
 Some believe that the influence of these blogs have been exaggerated, in that their authors are predominantly upper and upper-middle class.
 However, the education system in Iran gives access to education and therefore new technologies, computers and the internet as a whole to large numbers of lower-class people.

-Appeal

-Blogs often give a sense of anonymity.